sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Noticifation/readme.md

 Status: Fully implemented

+### Notes
-Note!
-The javascript has been replaced by Blazor.
-If you want to close the button you need to call Close() on the referenct to this notifiction
+- The JavaScript has been replaced by Blazor. `Close()` should be called on the reference to the notifucation.